cyoung/stratux/README.md

 # Stratux - European edition
-This is a fork of the original Stratux version, incorperating many contributions by the community to create a nice, full featured Stratux-Flarm image that works well for europe.
+This is a fork of the original Stratux version, incorperating many contributions by the community to create a nice, full featured Stratux-OGN image that works well for europe.

+## Disclaimer
+This repository offers code and binaries that can help you to build your own traffic awareness device.
+We do not take any responsibility for what you do with this code.
+When you build a device, you are responsible for what it does.
+There is no warrenty of any kind provided with the information, code and binaries you can find here.
+You are solely responsible for the device you build.

 ## Difference to original Stratux
 * Original Stratux: https://github.com/cyoung/stratux
-* Merged devel/flarm_receiver from PepperJo, which enables flarm reception based on the OpenGliderNetwork decoding stack (https://github.com/PepperJo/stratux) + some improvements to the flarm handling code and OGN Device DB inclusion for callsign lookup
+* Added OGN receiver functionality to receive several protocols on the 868Mhz frequency band
 * Merged VirusPilot's fixes and improvements for U-Blox 8 devices and Galileo/Glonass reception (https://github.com/VirusPilot/stratux)
 * Changed DHCP Settings to not set a DNS server - this fixes the hangs that can be observed with current SkyDemon versions when not having an internet connection
-* If no pressure sensor is present, report GPS Altitude as pressure altitude to make SkyDemon happy (NOT RECOMENDED!)
+* If no pressure sensor is present, Stratux EU will try to estimate your pressure altitude with atmospheric information received from other aircraft.
+We still recommend using some kind of barometric sensor (e.g. Stratux AHRS module).
+See here: https://github.com/b3nn0/stratux/wiki/Altitudes-in-Stratux-EU
 * By default, FLARM and DeveloperMode is enabled, UAT is disabled
 * Merged Stratux Web-Radar for web-based traffic display by TomBric (https://github.com/TomBric/Radar-Stratux)
 * Upgraded the RaspberryPi Debian system to the latest debian packages